 On the founding meeting of the RMH Society in Copenhagen in the spring of 2006, one of the participants showed an old ring which he had received along with some RMH items from RMH's great grand son, Ole Odder, grandson of RMH's daughter, Zara, married Bech.
 He had been given the information that the ring had once belonged to RMH himself.

 It was obviously a great experience to hold in our hands, RMH's own ring, but there were also some doubts about the origin of the ring, because the engraved letters were clearly an A, V and O. What on earth could be the meaning of these letters?
-RMH's full name was Hans Rasmus Malling Johan Hansen, so the letters could have nothing to do with his name!
+RMH's full name was Hans Rasmus Malling Johan Hansen, so the letters couldn't have anything to do with his name!
 Or could they?
 There is an "A" in all of RMH's names - but what about the "V" and "O"?
 I must admit, that I was one of those, who felt rather sure, that the information about the ring must have been wrong, and that the ring probably must have belonged to Ole Odder, and maybe was a heritage from his family.
 This belief was confirmed when I enlarged a picture of RMH's widow, Anna Steenstrup, who died 7 years later than RMH.
 She had some rings in a chain around her neck, probably from her late husband, and none of the rings had any resemblance to the ring from Ole Odder.

 But if there has been any doubts about the origin of the ring from the Founding meeting, I can now present some facts that confirm with the utmost safety that the ring once really was RMH's personal belonging!
 Among some recently discovered letters, I also found some envelopes, addressed to RMH's mother, Juliane Hansen, typed on a writing ball.
 The envelopes were sealed in the oldfashion way, and I was very excited when I made an enlargement of the sealing: And what did I see?
 Yes, a totally identical imprint to the one shown to us at the Founding meeting!
 This establishes as a fact, that the ring once has belonged to the great inventor, Rasmus malling-Hansen!